fabian-gubler/bachelor-thesis/notes/contents/2-refactoring.md

 Risk Aversion
 - Refactoring is indeed error prone, if no tests are available.
 - In addition it is not possible to do a proper refactor, as one cannot verify whether the observable behavior has changed
+- To quantify the success of the refactor and not make decisions on how one feels after it, tests are needed.

 Connected to Branches
 - (fowler) Self-testing code is, unsurprisingly, closely associated with Continuous Integration—it is the mechanism that we use to catch semantic integration conflicts.